 5. Protect data integrity and compliance

-Pharmaceutical companies must pay attention to the integrity of their data because they have to follow strict regulations and standards.
+Your pharmaceutical company must pay attention to the integrity of its data because they have to follow strict regulations and standards.

 Besides keeping you ahead of compliance, data integrity can also boost productivity and product quality.